-We recommend setting up GA4, the latest version of Google Analytics, because the old version has been phased out, so you’ll need it to stay on top of your analytics after July 1st 2023.
+We recommend setting up GA4, the latest version of Google Analytics, because the old version has been phased out.

 If you thought website analytics and tracking couldn’t be fun, you need to check out CrazyEgg.
 It provides eye-tracking data such as heat maps and scroll maps, so you can see how people are interacting with your site.

 This kind of data is super useful because it shows the places people are focusing on – and the parts that they’re ignoring.
 This allows you to place important content in more effective places, and understand what users want from your site.

 CrazyEgg has a 30-day free trial, with pricing starting at just $24 per month (billed annually) once this ends.